mikeperry-tor/vanguards/README_SECURITY.md

-If you use OnionBalance, you need to monitor the ability of each of your Backend Instances to connect to Tor and receive connections to their unique backend onion service keys.
+If you use OnionBalance, you need to monitor the ability of each of your Backend Instances to connect to Tor and receive connections to their unique backend onion service addresses.
 If the adversary **suspects** that you are using OnionBalance, they can perform reachability confirmation attacks against the specific backend instances.

-If you use bridges, you should monitor their uptime as well, and replace them if they go down.
+If you use bridges or run relays, you should monitor their uptime as well, and replace them immediately if they go down.

-The vanguards addon also emits warnings when it detects that you have lost connectivity to the Tor network, or when you still have connectivity to the Tor network, but you are unable to build circuits.
+The vanguards addon also emits WARN messages when it detects that you have lost connectivity to the Tor network, or when you still have connectivity to the Tor network, but you are unable to build circuits.
 You should add the output of the vanguards addon to your monitoring infrastructure for this reason (in